Roibeard-Ruadhan/alcohol-free-ireland/README.md

 ### **Features Implemented**
 - The users can like & comment on posts.
-- Users can write there own blog posts
+- Users can write their own blog posts
-- Users can set up there own events
+- Users can set up their own events
-- Users can confirm attendance att
+- Users can confirm attendance at chosen Events
-- Too many to mention in 5 minutes.
+- When the user scrolls the text and images animate for 3 seconds before settling in its place
 #### **Features relevant to all pages** (extended via *base.html*):

 - **Header**